 - 4.4-star rating out of 269,000 reviews on Google Play

 Looking for a premium meditation app with a robust library of content that grows larger by the day, and will get you meditating the moment you open the app?
 Headspace is a great choice.
-The brand has spent the last decade building its reputation as one of the top meditation apps.
 After trying it, its 4.9-star rating from hundreds of thousands of reviewers in the App Store feels like a given.

 Setting up Headspace involves creating an account and answering a few simple questions about your concerns and goals.
 Then, it immediately starts with a brief guided audio-visual breathing exercise that uses clouds to symbolize emotions and passing thoughts in your mind.
 It’s a charming way to introduce users to Headspace’s unique style and interface.

-Headspace’s frequently-updated content library feels limitless.
+Headspace’s frequently updated content library feels limitless.
 It offers three beginner-friendly 10-session courses on the basics, and users can choose between four different teachers for each session.
-There are also animated sessions that use a mix of audio and cartoon-like visuals to teach users different meditation techniques, like resting awareness (a technique in which you let thoughts drift away in order to give the mind deep rest) and loving kindness (wherein you direct positive energy to others to help soothe unhappiness within yourself, per Headspace).
+There are also animated sessions that use a mix of audio and cartoon-like visuals to teach users different meditation techniques.

-The app’s well-organized library is easy to navigate and chock-full of courses and one-off sessions on common challenges most people will face.
+The app’s library is easy to navigate and chock-full of courses and one-off sessions on common challenges most people will face.
 These include dealing with regret, healing after a breakup, and finding time for joy.
-You can also watch workout videos, listen to bedtime stories (including one narrated by John Legend), and turn on music for focus.
+You can also watch workout videos, listen to bedtime stories, and turn on music for focus.

 Occasionally, the labels on content didn’t line up with the offering itself.
 For example, one labeled as a meditation was much more like breathwork.
 Despite this flaw, Headspace’s offerings showed how the app and meditation in general can be a tool for wellness in one’s everyday life.